vertica/vertica-prometheus-exporter/README.md

 ```
 The build will create a binary file in ***cmd/vertica-prometheus-exporter/***

-Modify the data_source_name in the cmd/vertica-prometheus-exporter/metrics/vertica-prometheus-exporter.yml config file to point to your Vertica database
+Modify the data_source_name in the metrics/vertica-prometheus-exporter.yml config file to point to your Vertica database.
+Also modify the collectors list to match the example(s) you chose.

 cd to the cmd/vertica-prometheus-exporter directory with the binary and run
 ```shell